wholefoodsbroccoli/debate-dragons/docs/what.md

 As their turn to speak approaches, debaters scramble to write what they're going to say, while simultaneously taking notes on their opponents and trying to counter their speech on the fly.
 It's not unusual to see debaters cracking jokes, getting sassy, cheering during speeches, pacing around the podium and generally freaking out in the best possible ways!

 ## The Judge
 After the debate, the judge takes time to deliberate.
 This is when they decide the verdict and prepare their 'oral adjudication,' where they explain the reason for their decision to the debaters afterwards.
-Sometimes there are 'panels' of multiple judges, led by a 'chair,' or chief judge who coordinates them.
+Sometimes there are 'panels' of multiple judges, led by a 'chair,' the chief judge who coordinates them.

 The judges will go through their notes, sort through the 'clashes,' or main issues in the debate, and then discuss which side won the more important clashes.
-Debate teams that make sure their arguments are more true and more important than the other side, have a higher chance of winning.
+Teams who make sure their arguments are **more true** and **more important** than the other side have a higher chance of winning.

 Judging can be tricky, because they have to condense an hour's worth of speeches into a 10 minute OA.
 It ideally has to be easy to understand, defensible to suspicious debaters, and ready in time for the next round to start!
 This is why many chairs are also experienced debaters who are familiar with the format.